ShZil/network-utilities/Scanner/README.md

 Then, upon decoding, I can check to see whether that header is present. if it is, great.
 If it isn't, it means the password is wrong (or the file is corrupted).

+[18:51] I don't want to clutter the main GUI thread(s) with code, because that would make them not respond.
+So, I shifted the importing and exporting code to separate threads.